rgerkin/mathiasverraes.github.com/_posts/2013-12-30-related-entities-vs-child-entities.markdown

 }
 {% endhighlight %}

 In this code, Task is effectively a Value Object.
-That could definetely work, but in remember that we want to track whether a Task is completed.
+That could definitely work, but in remember that we want to track whether a Task is completed.
 A Task that is completed, is still the same Task, even though one of its properties changed.
-It's identity remains, independent of its values.
+Its identity remains, independent of its values.
 That makes it an Entity.

 Why is `Project#addTask()` taking only a description, and not a Task instance?
 Tasks are an essential part of a Project.
 We want our Project Parent Entity to be in control of the lifecycle of Task.
 That means we don't want other code to start making Task objects.
 In PHP, there's no concept of 'friend classes', so we can't really prevent anyone from making Task instances -- [except by the power of code reviews](/2013/10/pre-merge-code-reviews/) :-)